 Lumbar stenosis is another term for spinal stenosis of the lower back.
-Spinal stenosis is a degenerative spine condition that describes the narrowing of the spinal canal.
-Like all degenerative spine conditions, lumbar stenosis develops over time due to the natural aging and wear and tear of the spine.
+A specific type of this condition is called foraminal stenosis, which affects the small openings in the spinal column that allow nerve roots to exit to the body.
+Like other degenerative spine conditions, lumbar foraminal stenosis develops over time due to the natural aging and wear and tear of the spine.
 Patients with lumbar stenosis may begin to feel symptoms in the lower back of stiffness or mild pain when bending.

-To understand this condition and the best treatment options for this condition, it helps to learn more about the basic anatomy of the spine and how the spinal column can change over time.
+To understand this condition and the best treatment options, it helps to learn more about the basic anatomy of the spine and how the spinal column can change over time.

-Laser Spine Institute offers two minimally invasive procedures — foraminotomy and laminotomy that have been tremendously successful in treating the pain and discomfort caused by lumbar stenosis.
-For more information on how our team at Laser Spine Institute might be able to ease your chronic back pain and symptoms, please contact our Care Team today.
+Laser Spine Institute performs two minimally invasive procedures, foraminotomy and laminotomy, that are often recommended for the treatment of lumbar stenosis, including lumbar foraminal stenosis.
+For more information on how our team at Laser Spine Institute might be able to ease your chronic back pain and symptoms, please contact us today.

 We are happy to provide a free MRI review* to determine if you are a potential candidate for one of our procedures.